Asymptotic bounds on quantum partial search algorithm and its applications to parallel search: Applications to quantum parallel search

-Comparing it with the outer parallel search algorithm defined in Def. \ref{def:outer}, we have the following theorem. \begin{theorem} Hybrid parallel search algorithm always outperforms outer parallel search algorithm, namely $\E^\mathrm{min}_{\mathrm{hybrid},\parallel}<\E^\mathrm{min}_{\mathrm{outer},\parallel}$. \end{theorem} \begin{proof} If $k_2=0$, GRK sequence reduces to the standard Grover's algorithm.
+Comparing it with the outer parallel search algorithm defined in Definition \ref{def:outer}, we have the following theorem. \begin{theorem} Hybrid parallel search algorithm always outperforms outer parallel search algorithm, namely $\E^\mathrm{min}_{\mathrm{hybrid},\parallel}<\E^\mathrm{min}_{\mathrm{outer},\parallel}$. \end{theorem} \begin{proof} We set $k_2=0$, which corresponds to the standard Grover algorithm, as a special case of the GRK sequence.
 At the condition $k_2=0$, we have

-where $\pr^l_{x=t_1}(k)$ is the success probability using Grover's algorithm to find the block qubit given by Eq. \eqref{eq:pr_grover}; $\pr_{x=t}(k)$ is the success probability of Grover's algorithm given by Eq. \eqref{eq:success_pr_of_Grover}.
+where $\pr_{x=t_1}(k)$ is the success probability using Grover's algorithm to find the target block given by Eq. \eqref{eq:pr_grover}; $\pr_{x=t}(k)$ is the success probability of Grover's algorithm given by Eq. \eqref{eq:success_pr_of_Grover}.
 Comparing it with the expected iteration number of outer parallel search algorithm $\E_{\text{outer},\parallel}(k)$, given by \eqref{eq:E_outer}, we have